Load library and corpus

 X | Other: used when a word doesn’t fit into other categories |

-12.6 Working with other platforms: CQP
+12.6 Working with other corpora

 1 Note that the corpus platform of the Catholic University of Eichstätt-Ingolstadt, which was set up by Dr. Thomas Brunner, is only accessible to students or staff via the local eduroam network or a VPN client which holds their credentials.